mdxvac/mdxvac/packages/utils/mdx-utils/README.md

 ## When should I use this?

-If you want to check unknown remark nodes for their type and use them in a type-safe manner.
+You shouldn't, it is meant for internal use in the @mdxvac plugins, but not tested for general purpose.

 ## Install